 In 1964 I was 16 years old and I wanted to be an artist.
 Willem de Kooning was my art hero but, the Vietnam War was raging, I couldn’t afford art school and I probably just didn’t know what I wanted to do.
 Later, I became an engineer and ultimately president of National Geographic’s mapping business.
 40 years later in 2004, I retired to become a full-time artist.
 I could afford to define success in my way but it took a few years to find my voice – my soul’s work.

-I paint to make a difference - to be part of a larger conversation - to engage, motivate and heal - to be part of the solution.
-It’s just who I want to be.
+I have always tried to make a difference - to be part of a larger conversation - to engage, motivate and heal - to be part of the solution through my work, volunteer activities and outside interests.

 The essence of my art is the exploration of fundamental issues of our time.
-I explore intolerance, discrimination, addiction and violence with its victims, witnesses and survivors.
+I now explore violence, addiction and stigma with its victims, witnesses and survivors.